schurlix/ldifconvert/README.md

 ## remarks
 - using make
-Make is truly old, but in this case it proves to be quite handy as in case of failures it does all the exception handing for us.
+Make is truly old, but here it is quite handy as in case of failures it does all the exception handling for us.